gauditech/gaudi-docs/docs/defining-apis/actions.md

 }
 ```

-#### Usage of select
+#### Usage of `select` atom

 :::info

-Select can't be used with `delete`.
-It can **optionally** be used otherwise.
-If you omit `select`, Gaudi will use automatic dependency collection based on future references of an alias.
-However, providing explicit `select` turns this `alias` into a `struct` type.
-This is explained in more detail **here**.
+If `select` atom is omitted from `query`, Gaudi will automatically return only properties actually used in subsequent actions but still consider it to be of target model type (eg. `Post`).
+Providing explicit `select` will turn this `alias` into a `struct` type.

+TODO: link to automatic deps collection and context typing

 :::

 ### `respond`

-Respond action can be used in custom endpoints specify which data should be sent via HTTP response.
-This is similar to `response` in the crud endpoints.
-It accepts a `struct` type, so most of the time you'll have to `query` with `select` to fetch the data to respond with.
+Respond action can be used in custom endpoints for sending HTTP response.
+It uses data available in the context so you can use other action types (eg. `fetch`) to provide this data.

 #### Syntax